anton-p0g/Best-Hackathon/README.md

 The Brook Plugin acts as the frontend client to he Brook backend.
 By living directly in the IDE, it automatically tracks what you're doing, reading your active code and offering customized guidance.

 Key features of the plugin include:
 - **Integrated Tool Window**: A custom Tool Window that splits into a "Menu" and "Chat" panel.
+When opening an exercise, it opens the exercise in a new tab.
 - **Embedded Browser**: Uses JCEF (Java Chromium Embedded Framework) to render exercise instructions.
 - **Context-Aware Assistance**: The plugin automatically grabs the content of your currently active editor window (`FileEditorManager`) and sends it to the tutor, so the AI knows exactly wht you are looking at.
 - **Socratic Hints**: A dedicated "Get Hint" button provides real-time, typed-out hints without just printing the final solution.